Research and Conservation Grants (see guidelines for Educational Grants below)

-2.4.1.
-List of budget items: For each item, indicate clearly whether you are requesting it from BPQ or another source.
-The budget list should be arranged according to actual or potential funding sources.
-Indicate “Pending” where appropriate.
+List of budget items: For each item, indicate whether you are requesting it from BPQ or another source and whether funding is confirmed or pending.

-2.4.2.
-Statement of justification and need: In some cases, it may be necessary to explain briefly why you need certain items.
-Include a brief statement summarizing how the project may have to be modified if BPQ funding is not granted or if amount is less than requested.
+Statement of justification and need: Explain briefly why you require each item and how the project may have to be modified if BPQ funding is not granted or if amount is less than requested.

-2.4.3.
-Multiple Applications to Granting Agencies: Applicants are encouraged to apply to other agencies besides BPQ for funding parts of the same research project.
+Multiple applications to granting agencies: Applicants are encouraged to apply to other agencies besides BPQ for funding parts of the same research project.
 Applicants must not, however, accept more than one award or grant for the same budget item.

-These are normally associated with a school or institution and are now limited to one year at a time, although applications in subsequent years are welcome.
+These are normally associated with a school or institution and are limited to one year, although applications in subsequent years are welcome.